lucasterra/giphy-search/README.md

 Read [features.md](docs/features.md) to see how I approached each of the above components.

+Also read [folder_structure.md](docs/folder_structure.md) to understand how the code in this project is organized.

 ## Tradeoffs

 There are a few things I didn't bother implementing, or that I am not super happy with: